theochem/horton/doc/dev_unit_tests.rst

         b = 2
         assert a+b == 3

-Horton currently contains many examples that can be used as a starting point for new tests.
+HORTON currently contains many examples that can be used as a starting point for new tests.
 The easiest way to write new tests is to just copy an existing test (similar to what you have in mind) and start modifying it.